2026-05-10T00:00:00+02:00

 Are you a PhD or postdoc researcher at TU Delft working on AI-related topics?
 You are cordially invited!

-Hosted on May 27th (13:00 – 17:30) at Panorama XL@Mondai | House of AI, this year’s event is going to shake things up and focus on a less-talked-about side of science – embracing scientific failures!
+Hosted on Wednesday May 27th (13:00 – 17:30) by Mondai | House of AI at YES!Delft (=updated location), this year’s event is going to shake things up and focus on a less-talked-about side of science – embracing scientific failures!
 The event includes poster pitches, an interactive panel discussion on the importance of negative results, errors, and failures in science, keynotes from final year PhDs, and the ever-important borrel.
 It’s an excellent opportunity to present your research (particularly what did not go to plan) and network with fellow AI-focused scholars across campus.

-Programme (preliminary) 13:00 – 17:30
+Programme 13:00 – 17:30

 • Keynotes & talks from final year PhDs working in/with AI at TU Delft

-• Panel discussion on interdisciplinary research & publications
+• Panel discussion on embracing scientific failure

 The afternoon session will end in a casual manner with drinks, refreshments and an opportunity for networking.
 More details to be announced so keep an eye on this page for more updates on speakers and panellists!